Judge questions three actors accused of obscenity.

 More or less consciously I divided myself into three characters in the film.
 Sebastian Fisher (Anders Ek) is responsible, lecherous, unpredictable, infantile, emotionally disturbed, and always on the verge of a nervous breakdown, but he is also creative, deeply anarchistic, epicurean, lazy, amiable, soft, and brutal.
 Hans Winkelmann (Gunnar Björnstrand), on the other hand, is orderly, strictly disciplined with a deep sense of responsability, socially aware, good humored, and patient.

 The woman, Thea (Ingrid Thulin), is, I believe, a half-conscious attempt to depict my own intuition.
 She is faceless, doesn't recognize her maturity, submissive, and has a need to please.
-She has sudden impulses, speaks with God, angles, and demons, believes herself to be a saint.
+She has sudden impulses, speaks with God, angels, and demons, believes herself to be a saint.
 She tries to accomplish stigmatization, is unbearably sensitive – cannot even stand to wear clothes at times.
 She is a kind of satellite dish for secret signals from extra-terrestial radio stations.

 These three characters are inextricable entwined; they cannot get away from each other and cannot funtion in pairs.
 Only in the tension between the three points of the triangle can anything be accomplished.
 It was an ambitious effort to divide myself and depict how I really function, what forces keep my machine going.